 To qualify for admission to the Bachelor of Theology (Honours), a candidate must have maintained an average of at least 60 percent in their undergraduate degree.
 Additionally, a candidate must meet one of these admission requirements:

 - An accredited Bachelor of Theology or cognate qualification (for example, a Bachelor of Arts with a major in Biblical Studies would be deemed cognate).

-- An accredited Bachelor’s degree in another field accompanied by an accredited Certificate or Diploma in Theology and/or by extensive ministry experience.
+- An accredited Bachelor degree in another field accompanied by an accredited Certificate or Diploma in Theology.

 There are two ways to gain access to the Bachelor of Theology (Honours).

 1. You have an accredited three-year BTh or equivalent degree.

 2. You have a Bachelor’s degree in another field accompanied by at least at least 120 credits of theological studies (e.g. an accredited Certificate or Diploma in Theology).